 Text Skim - Scan - Detailed Reading

 The yellow pages Scan

 A dictionary

 A letter from the bank

 A letter of application you have written

 A set of instructions

 A job sheet

 Instructions for using power tools

 A glossary

 A magazine at the dentist

 Using Images

-We often use images (photographs, charts, graphs, etc) to put information across.
+We often use images (photographs, maps, charts, graphs, etc) to gather information or to put information across.

-For example, there are lots of health and safety signs used in the workplace to alert employees and customers to dangers.
+For example, there are many health and safety signs used in the workplace to alert employees and customers to dangers.